About seven years ago, my sister Merrick and I were driving in the car together with no children.

 It’s funny how you become an expert on the topics your child is obsessed with.

 So if vehicles happen to be that topic in your house, I’m willing to bet these fifteen picture books about cars and trucks will be big hits at your house.

 Plus, you never know when you’ll want to show off your knowledge of technical terms for construction vehicles.

-- Backseat A-B-See by Maria van Lieshout.
+Backseat A-B-See by Maria van Lieshout.
 Set against deep black pages, you see all different kinds of traffic signs from the vantage point of a small child in the backseat of a car.
-I LOVE this book – it’s definitely one of my favorite ever alphabet books.
+I LOVE this book about cars – it’s definitely one of my favorite ever alphabet books.